stratsco/vestige/CONTRIBUTING.md

 - Make your change or write your feature
 - Write tests for your contribution
 - Make sure your tests pass
-- Run all the test again ensuring nothing broke due to your contribution
+- Run the entire test suite again ensuring nothing broke due to your contribution
 - Push your feature branch
 - Submit a Pull Request (PR)